keithballinger/dialectica/.conductor/user_guide.md

   - GPT5 writes the first draft (`round_01_gpt5.md`).
   - Alternates critique+rewrite: Gemini (`round_02_gemini.md`), Grok4 (`round_03_grok4.md`), GPT5 (`round_04_gpt5.md`), etc.
   - Each critique begins with a judgment line: Reject, Major Revisions, Minor Revisions, or Publish.
+  - If two models say Publish on the latest draft, the run finalizes even if the third requests revisions.
   - If a model outputs Publish, it records a judgment only (no rewritten draft for that round).
   - If `--ask-to-continue` is provided, the CLI prompts before each next round.

 - Auto-run after selection (no pauses except selection):
   - `dialectica run all`
   - Executes ideas → score → select (interactive) → drafting to consensus.
+  - Use `--auto-select --seed 42` to auto-pick highest total score.
+  - Use `--from-ideas runs/compsci/ideas_gpt5.md` to seed from an existing ideas file.
+  - To include extra constraints: `--constraints-text` or `--constraints-stdin`.

+- Run all ideas:
+  - `dialectica run all --all-ideas --constraints constraints/quantum_ibm_cost.md --name batch`
+  - Generates (or loads) ideas, then creates separate runs for each idea and drafts each to completion (no initial scoring).

+- Start from an existing ideas file:
+  - `dialectica run all --from-ideas runs/compsci/ideas_gpt5.md --auto-select --max-cycles 1000 --name from-compsci`
+  - Copies the ideas file, scores them, auto-selects, and drafts without pauses.
+  - Alternatively, pick a specific idea directly with `--idea 7`.

+- Branch from previous ideas (reuse idea set, keep old papers intact):
+  - `dialectica branch --from-run runs/<old_run> --idea 5 --name retry-idea-5 --start --max-cycles 1000`
+  - Creates a new run, copies ideas from the old run, selects idea #5, and immediately starts drafting.
+  - Use `--from-ideas <path>` to branch from a specific ideas file.

 ## Prompts & Constraints
 - Place one or more Markdown files in `./constraints/`.